 Typically reverse auctions are conducted via an invitation-only process.
 Buyers and Suppliers engage via a live online auction website.
 A buyer or contracting officer creates detailed specifications of the items/services that they are looking to procure.
 Reverse auction companies (such as ProcurePort) provide a cloud-hosted auction software solution, which is used to publish these specifications to a select group of verified suppliers.
 The online bidding event is scheduled for a specific date/time during which the invited suppliers log into the secure web-based auction software and submit their bids in real time.
 The cloud-hosted sourcing software provides real-time bid feedback to the suppliers, which allows the suppliers to competitively improve their bids to win the business.
 Additional price components such as shipping, taxes, the cost of exchange, etc. are also used to determine the best supplier offer, and the lowest bid does not necessarily win.

-Benefits of Reverse Auctions
+Advantages of Reverse Auctions

 There are benefits for both buyers and sellers: